 - Fire-fighting – Interim or fractional leaders are not only expert fire-fightes – putting out the immediate risk to your business – but they will also diagnose the structural issues, build the foundations and train up the internal team to get back on track.

 Scaling in a downturn

-With a recession looming, the choppy waters of scaling have become even more treacherous.
+With the funding environment remaining challenging, the choppy waters of scaling have become even more treacherous.
 For companies looking to grow in the next few years, hiring interim or fractional leaders can help you navigate the path to the next fundraising stage.

 To find out more about interim and fractional leadership, check out our Definitive Guide to Interim and Fractional Leadership.